geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 * URL Checks: The [url check security setting](https://docs.geoserver.org/maintain/en/user/security/urlchecks.html) is now enabled by default.

   In GeoServer 2.22.5 and 2.23.2 this setting was available for use, but was turned off by default.
-  If you are not yet in a position to upgrade to 2.24.0 you may wish to enable recommended setting.
+  If you are not yet in a position to upgrade to 2.24.0 you may wish to enable the recommended setting.

 ## Security Considerations